hwmhht/hht204806/Teaser-for-Lesson-6:-software-shaders.md

 ![](https://hsto.org/getpro/habr/post_images/e3c/d70/492/e3cd704925f52b5466ab3c4f9fbab899.png)

-_Black triangles at the corns - is a problem of uv textures in the model, I can not stand the black guy's head anymore and too lazy to fix the UV of the demon :)_

 # Refactoring the source code

 Okay, our main.cpp is starting to grow too much, let us split it in two: